MuhammadSaim32/bulkleet/readme.md

 npm start
 ```

-The script will begin fetching your submissions, uploading them to your specified repository, and finally, updating the `README.md` file in that repository.
+The script will begin fetching your submissions, uploading them to your specified repository, and finally, uploading the `README.md` file in that repository.